Sodium picosulfate

 It is available as a generic medication.

+Medical uses

+Sodium picosulfate used in combination with magnesium oxide and anhydrous citric acid is indicated for cleansing of the colon as a preparation for colonoscopy.

 Effects

 Orally administered sodium picosulfate is generally used for thorough evacuation of the bowel, usually for patients who are preparing to undergo a colonoscopy.
 It takes 12–24 hours to work, since it works in the colon.

 Abdominal cramps and diarrhea are normal effects of picosulfate and should be expected.

 The use of sodium picosulfate has also been associated with certain electrolyte disturbances, such as hyponatremia and hypokalemia.
 Patients are often required to drink large amounts of clear fluids, to compensate for dehydration and to reestablish normal electrolyte balance.

 Mechanism of action

 Sodium picosulfate is a prodrug.
 It has no significant direct physiological effect on the intestine; however, it is metabolised by gut bacteria into the active compound 4,4'-dihydroxydiphenyl-(2-pyridyl)methane (DPM, BHPM).
 This compound is a stimulant laxative and increases peristalsis in the gut.

 Sodium picosulfate is typically prescribed in a combined formulation with magnesium citrate, an osmotic laxative.
 This combination is a highly effective laxative, often prescribed to patients for bowel cleansing prior to colonoscopies.